Day 1: Arrive in Tokyo.

 Day 8: Iya Valley

-This afternoon is all about open air hot spring baths, soothing your muscles and relaxing in a scenic setting.
+This afternoon is all relaxation: open air hot spring baths, soothing your muscles and relaxing in a scenic setting.
 Built on the side of the mountain, a cable car takes you up and down to the open-air bath along the river flowing through the valley.
 The Iya Valley area has had hot springs gushing out since ancient times, and legend has it that the Heike clan discovered these hot springs when they entered the mountains of Iya and took a cure in the hot springs.
 You can bathe in an open-air bath jutting out into the valley, and listen to the sound of the babbling river in the background, or in an indoor bath with no boundary between inside and outside.

 We dine in house again this evening.